Travis

 - "decrypted string"

-Fetching the public key for your repository #
+Fetch the public key #

 https://api.travis-ci.com/repos/travis-ci/travis-ci/key